nlesc-nano/MLFF_QD/README.md

 pip install periodictable
 ```

+## Installation for the postprocessing tools
+The following packages are required to be installed for using the postprocessing tools: plotly, kneed, hdbscan.

 ## Installation for the training
 Some packages are requiered for running the training.
 Below we explain what is requiered and how to install it.